KJOANNIS/repo_01/README.md

-# FoodMe App — a Demo to get knwledge on overall role of Javascript
+# FoodMe App — a Demo to get knowledge on overall role of Javascript

-Simplified meal ordering app for local restaurants built with AngularJS and node.js backend.
+Simplified meal ordering app for local restaurants built with AngularJS as Frontend and node.js Backend to make RESTful services.